 While Jesus was speaking, a woman from the crowd called out and said to him, “Blessed is the womb that carried you and the breasts at which you nursed.”
 He replied, “Rather, blessed are those who hear the word of God and observe it.”
 Luke 11:27-28

 Do you hear the Word of God?
 And if you do hear it, do you observe it?
 If so, then you can consider yourself among those truly blessed by our Lord.

 Interestingly, the woman speaking to Jesus in this passage was honoring His mother by saying she was blessed to have carried and fed Him.
 But Jesus honors His mother to an even greater degree by stating what He does.
 He honors her and calls her blessed because she, more than anyone else, hears the Word of God and observes it perfectly.

 Hearing and doing are two very different things.
 Both of them take much commitment in the spiritual life.
 First of all, hearing the Word of God is not simply an audible hearing or a reading of the Bible.
 “Hearing” in this case means that God has communicated to our souls.
 It means we are engaging a Person, Jesus Himself, and we are letting Him communicate to us whatever He desires to communicate.

-Lord, may I hear you speak to me.
+Eternal Word of God, may I hear You speak to me.
 May I meet You in my soul and receive Your sacred Word.
 May I also put that Word into action in my life so as to experience the blessings You have in store for me.
 Jesus, I trust in You.

 Also Available in Paperback & eBook